-Moist air is important for weather, climate, air quality despite its low, strongly varying fraction of 0 to 4%.
+Moist air is important for weather, climate, air quality despite its low, strongly varying fraction of 0 to 4% as we had discussed in Unit 1.
 Besides its role in the water cycle, water vapor is also playing a large role in the energy-, and trace gas cycle.
 Water vapor is involved in cloud and precipitation formation, affects radiation, and many gas-phase chemical and aerosol processes.

 Water is the only atmospheric constituent that occurs in all its phases in the troposphere.
 For simplicity we will deal with the moist atmosphere first before, in a later unit, we address phase transition processes between gaseous, liquid & solid states of water.
 The moisture measures we define in this unit only apply to water vapor.